 Shelly currently manages the grants program under the Conservation Endowment Fund, the Annual Report on Conservation and Science, and helps oversee AZA’s citizen science program, FrogWatch USA.
 Shelly has also been active on amphibian conservation issues and served as the program coordinator for the Butterfly Conservation Initiative, beginning in 2003.
 She received a B.A. in environmental studies from Grinnell College and an M.S. in sustainable development and conservation biology from the University of Maryland – College Park.
 Prior to working at AZA, Shelly worked on organic and sustainable agriculture research and policy with the US Department of Agriculture and the Henry A. Wallace Center for Agriculture and the Environment at Winrock International.

 Rachel holds bachelor’s degrees in biology and music performance from Hood College in Frederick, Maryland.
 Prior to joining AZA, Rachel was a biologist specializing in monitoring and assessment of freshwater stream systems, herpetofauna, and land use best management practices.
-She also has professional experience conducting bat, songbird, and woody vegetation surveys.
-Rachel brings over five years experience in the management and coordination of citizen science, education and outreach, and internship programs.
-Outside of AZA, Rachel serves as a Montgomery County Coordinator for the Maryland Amphibian and Reptile Atlas and serves on the steering committee and data and verification review panel expert for the statewide effort.
+She also has extensive experience with the management and coordination of citizen science, education and outreach, and internship programs.
+Outside of AZA, Rachel serves as a Montgomery County Coordinator for the Maryland Amphibian and Reptile Atlas and participates as a steering committee and data and verification review panel expert for the statewide effort.

 Rebecca Greenberg, Program Assistant, Conservation & Science